Fine & Decorative Art Appraisals

 SPS Photo

-Professional appraisals grounded in research, standards, and experience
+Independent appraisals grounded in research and over 35 years of experience

-Stephen P. Sweeting, MA, MRICS, President of the firm, brings more than 35 years of full-time appraisal experience and holds the Chartered Arts & Antiques Surveyor designation through the Royal Institution of Chartered Surveyors (RICS).
-Every report is grounded in market analysis, informed professional judgement, and internationally recognized valuation standards.
+Stephen P. Sweeting, MA, MRICS, brings more than 35 years of full-time appraisal experience and holds a Chartered Arts & Antiques Surveyor designation through the Royal Institution of Chartered Surveyors.
+Every report rests on property knowledge, advanced research skills, market analysis, professional judgement, and internationally recognized valuation standards.

 How we approach value